 Step 3: How to Proof Yeast

 To make sure your bread rises, you need to activate (proof) the yeast.
 Follow these tips on how to proof yeast:

 - Use the yeast before the expiration date on the package and keep any opened yeast in the refrigerator.

-- Check the temperature of the yeast/water mixture with an instant-read thermometer.
-The acceptable range is 105°F to 115°F. If it's too hot the yeast will die and your bread won't rise.
-If it's too cold the yeast won't activate, also causing it not to rise.
+- For any bread recipes with yeast that call for mixing the yeast with a warm liquid, be sure to check the temperature of the liquid yeast-water mixture with an instant-read thermometer before you add the yeast.
+The acceptable range is 105°F to 115°F. This is important!
+If it's too hot the yeast will die and your bread won't rise.
+If it's too cold the yeast won't activate, also causing the bread not to rise.

 - Use an electric mixer to beat a portion of the flour and the remaining ingredients together, making sure all of the flour and yeast are moistened.

 - Use a wooden spoon to stir in as much of the remaining flour as you can (avoid an electric mixer at this stage because it can strain the motor).
 Stir the batter until the dough looks ropey and pulls away from the sides of the bowl.

 Test Kitchen Tip: Always add the minimum amount of flour in the range given in your bread recipe.
 If you add too much flour during mixing and kneading, the bread can become heavy and dry.

 Using Bread Flour